FAQ: Quantcast Data

 • Session: A session is a period of browsing behavior.
 A user may view multiple pages within a domain during a single session.
 By default, if a user is inactive for 30 minutes or more, any future activity is attributed to a new session.
 Users who leave your site and return within 30 minutes are counted as part of the original session.

-• Page Depth: This dimension creates a histogram of values by the number of pages, ranging from 1 - 20+ (tentatively), which are then applied across visitor sessions.
+• Page Depth: This dimension creates a histogram of values by page count, ranging from 1 to 20+ (tentatively), which are then applied across visitor sessions.
 Page depth is the number of page views accumulated during a single session.
 The distribution of sessions and uniques by page depth illustrates how engaged your visitors are.

 • Average pages/session: The average number of pages viewed during a session.
 Repeated views of a single page are counted.